lkesteloot/unsong/unsong.md

 “I could live to be a hundred and twenty and never get tired of that,” Dylan said.
 “Mr. Maduegbuna is Nigeria’s foremost professional assassin and we are honored to have him on our team.
 We take who we need.
 No more.”

 “My ex is good at kabbalah,” said Brian.
-“She could help with…that kind of thing.”
+“She could help with... that kind of thing.”

 “This is the twenty-first century, Mr. Young. [i]Everyone[/i] is ‘good at kabbalah’.
 All you need to do is hang out with the right crowd until one of them gives you a list of divine Names, then memorize it.
 I myself know a half-dozen Names by heart, and if I ever needed any more, I would go onto the darknet and ask for them.
 If they refused to tell me, I would offer them images of unclothed anime girls in exchange.
 It all sounds much easier than bringing a new person into our terrorist group which, I may remind you, very occasionally engages in illegal activities we could go to jail for if people knew about.”